Yijin-Zeng/Sequential-Speculative-Decoding/README.md

 # Sequential Speculative Decoding

-A Python package implementing speculative decoding methods for faster LLM inference — without changing the output distribution.
+A Python package implementing standard and sequential speculative decoding for accelerating LLM inference without changing the output distribution.

-Speculative decoding uses a small, fast **draft model** to propose tokens in batches, then lets the larger **target model** verify them in a single forward pass.
-The result is the same text you'd get from the target model alone, just faster.
+Speculative decoding uses a small, fast **draft model** to multiple propose tokens, then lets the larger **target model** verify them in a single forward pass.
+The result is that the target model will generate the same text you'd get from the target model alone, but faster.

-This package implements three variants:
+This package currently implements three speculative decoding methods:
 - **Standard SD** — token-level verification (Leviathan et al., 2023)
 - **Naive HSD** — sequence-level hierarchical verification (Zhou et al., 2026)
-- **Capped HSD** — improved HSD with capped prefix ratios
+- **Capped HSD** — improved HSD with capped prefix ratios (Zhou et al., 2026)

 ## Installation

-First, install PyTorch for your hardware (see [pytorch.org](https://pytorch.org/get-started/locally/) to pick the right CUDA build).
-Then:
+First, install PyTorch for your hardware (see [pytorch.org](https://pytorch.org/get-started/locally/) for the right CUDA).
+Then run:

 ```bash
 pip install sequential-speculative-decoding
 ```

-Or from source:
+or:

 ```bash
 git clone https://github.com/Yijin-Zeng/Sequential-Speculative-Decoding